JoshMayerr/oic/PLAN.md

 ## Additional Stealth Measures

 27. **Small Icon Size**: Using 16x16 icon to minimize tray visibility
-28. **Graceful System Integration**: Using native notification APIs appropriate for each platform
+28. **Small Icon Size**: Using 16x16 icon to minimize tray visibility 28. **Graceful System Integration**: Using native notification APIs appropriate for each platform
 29. **Minimal CPU Usage**: Efficient rendering to avoid high CPU usage that might be noticed
 30. **Memory Footprint Management**: Cleaning up unused resources to keep a low profile